terraform-google-modules/terraform-google-gke-gitlab/README.md

 ## Install

 ### Terraform
-Be sure you have the correct Terraform version (0.13.x), you can choose the binary here:
+Be sure you have the correct Terraform version, you can choose the binary here:
 - https://releases.hashicorp.com/terraform/

 ## File structure